LukiOoO/World-map-repo/README.md

 # World map app

-Simple app for learning math using react and django rest api
+Simple app using react and django rest api

 ## How to run